 - Good attendance is essential for success at school.
 Research links poor attendance with poor academic and social outcomes.
 Missing school makes it harder to keep in touch and fully benefit from belonging to your school community.
-Please contact the school if you know your child will be away. - Attendance is marked online each lesson. - All parents will be contacted via SMS if their child is absent at the beginning of the day if they supply a mobile phone number.
+Please contact the school via phone or Compass if you know your child will be away. - Weekly attendance rates will be sent on a Friday. - Attendance is marked online each lesson. - All parents will be contacted via SMS if their child is absent at the beginning of the day.